 In hotel you can leave few coins to the housekeeping assistant and to the person carrying your bags.
 Otherwise no tipping in hotels.

 In bars there might be a glass for tips next to the counter, but I have hardly ever anyone leave anything there.
-The bar personnel would surely appreciate that, though. almost 6 years ago
+The bar personnel would surely appreciate that, though. over 6 years ago

 In Sweden you give 5-10% in restaurants, bars and taxis if you feel that the service is good but it's not a must.
 In hotels you can give cleaning staff and piccolos some money if you want too but only if you appreciate the service.
 Sweden is not a "tip-country" but of course service personel like it.
 One trick in swedish bars is to give a lot of tip for the first drink.
-You will get better service the rest of the night :-) almost 6 years ago
+You will get better service the rest of the night :-) over 6 years ago